e-mergo/qs-emergo-triggers/README.md

   - **Field** When not providing a Field value, the event applies to *any* field's selection.
   - **Value** When not providing a Value, the event applies to *any* selection on the specified field.
 Separate multiple values with a `;`.
   - **Once/Continuous** When selecting *Once*, the event only applies to the first selection on the specified field.
 When selectin *Continuous*, the event applies to each selection on the specified field.
-  - **Many/Exact** When selecting *Many*, the event applies when the specified values are selected, possibly among others.
-When selecting *Exact*, the event applies only when exactly the specified values are selected.
+  - **Fuzzy/Exact** When selecting *Fuzzy* the event applies when the specified values are selected, regardless of other values selected in the field.
+When selecting *Exact* the event applies only when exactly the specified values are selected.
 - **Field Cleared** The trigger is run when a field selection is cleared.
   - **Field** When not providing a Field value, the event applies to *all* fields being cleared, meaning when there are no longer any active selections.
   - **Value** When providing a Field and Value, the event applies to clearing the specified value on the specified field.